-6 Summary
+5 Summary

-AI based plan representations have found productive use in systems which do not necessarily involve only plan generation.
+At based plan representations have found productive use in systems which do not necessarily involve only plan generation.
 The flexible representation of information about activities, tasks and plans allows dependency and intention knowledge to be captured such that intelligent support can be provided for plan analysis, use, monitoring and change.
+The key concepts within the O-Plan2 plan representation and their contribution to such productive uses have been described.